OmengU/quap/documentation/documentation.typ

   }
 ```
 ]
 This is done to create an even more apparent separation between what the code needs (data access functionalities) and how this is achieved (specific implementation using a database or #acr("API")).
-It is also essential because it allows for greater flexibility when creating the repositories since IRepositories must be included in other parts of the application using Dependency Injection, which is helpful since it allows for the complete replacement of the specific repository implementation without having to change all other parts of the application and without having to delete the old implementation.
+It is also essential because it allows for greater flexibility when creating the repositories since IRepositories must be included in other parts of the application using Dependency Injection, which is helpful since it allows for the complete replacement of the specific Repository implementation without having to change all other parts of the application and without having to delete the old implementation.
 Dependency Injection will be explained further in the next section.

 After creating an IRepository, an implementation has to be created.
 There, built-in Entity Framework Core functions are used to mutate data stored on the database.
 The following shows the implementation of the DeleteQuestion method:
 #code-snippet(caption: "DeleteQuestion implementation in QuestionRepository")[